 There are a large number of financial and lending institutions that are willing to fund this venture.

 HDT offers a basic monthly salary for the drivers along with bonuses for hitting revenue targets.
 They get a starting monthly pay of $1,900, which is inclusive of the Central Provident Fund (CPF) contributions.
 This can gradually grow up to a gross salary of $3,200 if the driver manages a revenue target of $7,250.

 As per the recent reports, about six out of 10 drivers meet the $7,250 target set by the company.

 Post this target of $7,500, the driver and company get into a progressive profit-sharing system.
 This starts at a 45:55 ratio, on the basis of which the company bears the CPF contributions.

-A fixed salary means less financial concerns for drivers, but many feels that this model is not attractive enough as they prefer to rent cabs.
+A fixed salary means fewer financial concerns for drivers, but many feel that this model is not attractive enough as they prefer to rent cabs.

 Moreover, most of them feel like it is not easy to hit the $7,500 target to get the added benefits.

 Due to this reason, the company has had a strained relationship with its drivers.

 As far as the business is concerned, it is going well.
 The car can run around 350 km on full power.
 Economically, it is well enough to fetch handsome profits.

 On the flip side, we strongly suggest that a competitive pricing strategy will work better for the Singaporeans.